StuAtKong/kongpose/Setup.md

 sudo ifconfig lo0 alias 10.0.10.1
 ~~~

 Now you can configure the hostname resolution to use 10.0.10.1 for the IP address.
-Note, this setting will not survive a reboot.
-You can setup a alias automatically on a boot like [this](https://medium.com/@david.limkys/permanently-create-an-ifconfig-loopback-alias-macos-b7c93a8b0db)
+Note, this setting will not survive a reboot but you can setup an alias automatically on a boot like [this](https://medium.com/@david.limkys/permanently-create-an-ifconfig-loopback-alias-macos-b7c93a8b0db)

 The docker-compose file expects to find the SSL certifcate pairs in the `./ssl-certs`, `./ssl-certs/hybrid` and `./ssl-certs/client` directories in this repository; these directories are mapped via docker volumes in the docker-compose file for Kong to access the certificates.
 There are two sets of certificates required, the first for HTTPS access to Kong Manager and the second is for Control Plane/Data Plane communication.